Clan and Tribe Information Aug 22, 2019 20:10:48 GMT -6

 These cats tend to be monk-like in nature and move around the northern shoreline as lonely migrants.
 Loners do not mind solitude and revel as their own sovereigns.
 While these cats choose to live destitute lives, that does not mean they are peaceful or immune to a fight.
 These cats will defend their autonomy and act by their own rules.

-Unlike the southern shoreline, which is covered in esoteric sea caves, tunnels, and winding trails, the northern cliffs are sheer, murderous inclines that cut off directly into the water, making them ridiculously hard to climb or scale.
+Unlike the southern shoreline, which is covered in esoteric sea caves, tunnels, and winding trails, the northern shoreline and its accompanying land is uninhabitable and treacherous.
+The cliffs are sheer, murderous inclines that cut off directly into the water, making them ridiculously hard to climb or scale.
 The land above the cliffs is notoriously windy and inches from the Thistleclan border, which makes it a hazardous location for the wandering rogue or loner; however, since it is close to sheltered woodland, the area is popular for hunting and stealing prey from the clan cats.

 As the shoreline stretches across the northern peninsula, the land becomes even more deteriorated and barren.
 Prey is scarce, which makes survival hard for non-clan or tribe cats The terrain is weathered, coarse moorland that is covered with worn stones and rotted, dead trees.
-While few cats inhabit this land, there are rumors that hostile bands of cats live near the most northern reaches of the peninsula; however, these rumors have never come to fruition and only exit by word of mouth from the weariest of travelers.
+Two-leg structures sit abandoned on the northern portion of the island, their shelters decrepit and rotting.
+Despite their condition, the old homes do provide rogues and loners with shelter during the biting cold of the winter moons.

 PREY, PREDATORS, & HERBS